Acoustic Research: Teledyne buyout

-In 1967, Acoustic Research was bought by Teledyne, Inc., and for the next 22 years it continued development and operations in Cambridge as Teledyne Acoustic Research.
-Technological breakthroughs during this period included the high-current amplifier.
-When purchased by Teledyne, AR was the world's second largest supplier of branded loudspeakers.
-Although Acoustic Research continued product development, by 1989 AR had dropped to fifth place worldwide, and Teledyne sold the company to their major competitor, Jensen Electronics.
+In 1967, Acoustic Research was bought by Teledyne, Inc., and for the next 22 years, it continued development and operations in Cambridge as Teledyne Acoustic Research.
+Technological breakthroughs during this period included a high-current amplifier.
+When purchased by Teledyne, AR was the world's second-largest supplier of branded loudspeakers.
+Although Acoustic Research continued product development, by 1989, AR had dropped to fifth place worldwide, and Teledyne sold the company to their major competitor, Jensen Electronics.
 In 1996, Jensen, including AR, was sold to Recoton Audio Corporation.

 Under both Jensen and Recoton, the AR brand continued development in the speaker industry, including the environmental controls that allowed a speaker to be placed in different room areas, the Acoustic Blanket that minimized diffraction and interference in speaker baffles, and a speaker line designed to complement home theater and the digital technologies of the 1990s.

-In 2003, Audiovox (now Voxx International) acquired the U.S. audio operations of Recoton, and continues with AR-brand speaker development and sales.
-An associated firm, AB Tech Services, provided maintenance of AR speakers until mid 2014.
-Web-based audiophile communities lamented the closure of the company and apparent liquidation of stock.
-As of July 2014 CM Tech Support assumed responsibility for Acoustic Research parts and service.
+In 2003, Audiovox (now Voxx International) acquired Recoton's US audio operations and continues developing and selling AR-brand speakers.
+An associated firm, AB Tech Services, provided maintenance of AR speakers until mid-2014.
+Web-based audiophile communities lamented the company's closure and apparent liquidation of parts stock.
+As of July 2014, CM Tech Support assumed responsibility for Acoustic Research parts and services.